hnrqblck/hnrqblck/README.md

 I'm a web development student, passionated about coding and technology.
 I've been programming for a few months focusing on studying and producing a little bit of something everyday so I can reach my goal of becoming an <b>fantastic</b> full stack developer! 🚀💛

 ## 👨🏽‍💻 Skills:
-<h4>These are the techonologies I've coded on and continue to learn and improve:</h4>
+<h4>These are the techonologies I've coded on and continue to learn about:</h4>
 <p>
   <img height="26" src="https://raw.githubusercontent.com/devicons/devicon/master/icons/html5/html5-original.svg">
   <img height="26" src="https://raw.githubusercontent.com/devicons/devicon/master/icons/css3/css3-original.svg">